tsingwong/CashierDesk/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

+# !!! very important
+# run server for this project
+npm run server
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).